-Stefan Lettig (Master of Science in Management, ETH Lausanne
+Stefan Lettig (Master in Management, ETH Lausanne

 MBA in Finance, City University of Seattle, Washington State) is a recognized expert on the innovation and digitization scene, an innovation and digitization forerunner in management consulting, who already in 2008 conducted his first successful innovation project.